Aquatic invasive plants management grants program

 • Tribes

-• Development of integrated aquatic vegetation management plans
+• Integrated aquatic vegetation management plans development

 • Plant control activities

-• Education/information projects
+• Education and information projects

 • Aquatic plant mapping and inventory